67 Autogiros & Gyroplanes

 = 0, there must be a negative climb velocity, i.e., a descent or, in general, an upward component of flow through the rotor disk, which then provides the kinetic energy source to drive the rotor and balance the sum of the induced and profile losses.

-In practice, this means that the autogiro must descend to sustain the rotor in autorotation or have its rotor disk plane tilted back so that a component of the airspeed acts upward through the rotor disk.
-Therefore, in terms of an energy balance, the potential energy (altitude) and/or kinetic energy (airspeed) can be used to balance the sum of the rotor’s induced and profile losses to keep it spinning.
+In practice, this means that the autogiro must descend to sustain autorotation, or its rotor disk plane must be tilted back so that a component of the airspeed acts upward through the rotor disk.
+Therefore, in an energy balance, potential energy (altitude) and/or kinetic energy (airspeed) can be used to balance the sum of the rotor’s induced and profile losses, thereby maintaining its spin.

 Resultant Force on the Autorotating Rotor

-The aerodynamic analysis of autorotation can proceed from an examination of the resultant force, , on the autorotating rotor, as shown in the figure below, which can be expressed in terms of the lift and drag forces, i.e.,
+The aerodynamic analysis of autorotation can proceed from an examination of the resultant force, , on the autorotating rotor, as shown in Figure 12, which can be expressed in terms of the lift and drag forces, i.e.,

 (2)